SciFigureAI logoSciFigureAI

 Will the sketch appear in the final result?

-The sketch is used as guidance for the new draft.
-The generated result is saved as a separate image.
+No. The uploaded sketch is used as guidance for a new generated image.
+The final result is saved as a separate AI scientific figure draft.

-Upload a hand-drawn or low-fidelity sketch, add research context, and generate a cleaner visual draft while preserving the intended layout.
+Use Sketch to Figure to upload a rough sketch input, add research context, and generate a cleaner scientific mechanism figure draft while preserving the intended layout.

 Start with a Sketch